sublimelsp/LSP-stylelint/README.md

 ## Configuration

-Configure the stylelint language server by accessing `Preferences > Package Settings > LSP > Servers > LSP-stylelint`.
+Configure the Stylelint language server by accessing `Preferences > Package Settings > LSP > Servers > LSP-stylelint`.

 ## FAQ

+Q: I'm using Stylelint 13 in my project and the package is telling me that it's no longer supported.

+A: Please update Stylelint to version 14 by following the [migration guide](https://github.com/stylelint/vscode-stylelint#migrating-from-vscode-stylelint-0xstylelint-13x).

 Q: How to enable Stylelint to automatically fix issues on saving the file?